agathis-project/salix-arctica/README.md

 - if a branch use one SPI, it shall connect to SPIA on down-trunk connector.

-- if a branch use two SPI buses, it shall connect them repectivelly to SPIA and SPIB.
+- if a branch use two SPI buses, it shall connect them respectively to SPIA and SPIB.

 - the number of SPI devices is limited to two per branch.